codeurjc-students/2025-sky-apartments/docs/readme sections/devGuide.md

 ### **🔹 Packaging Strategy**

 The application is packaged as a **unified Docker image** that contains:
-- **All backend microservices**: Eureka Server, API Gateway, User Service, Apartment Service, and Booking Service
+- **All backend microservices**: Eureka Server, API Gateway, User Service, Apartment Service, Booking Service and Review Service
 - **Frontend application**: Angular SPA built as static files and served through the backend

 This approach simplifies deployment by providing a single artifact that encapsulates the entire application.